ProphecyOak/TIGRE-2023sigmorphon/README.md

-# Error Analysis of French Morphological Inflection Generators
+# Ye Olde French: Error Analysis of SIGMORPHON-UniMorph Shared Task Splits and Effect of Old and Middle French

 This project uses scripts designed to inflect lemmas based on morphosyntactic descriptions and aims to uncover patterns behind errors made my the various scripts made, in this case, when run on the French langauge.
 Our goal is to emphasize the role of high-quality training data, as well as recommend improved practices for scraping and collecting training data to be used for these tasks.